EngOsamaHaikal/EngOsamaHaikal/README.md

 # 💫 About Me:

-Iam Osama Haikal | My [Portfolio website](https://osamahaikal.pythonanywhere.com/) 👋<br><br>Software/Electrical engineer and I have a passion for communications sciences.
-I work in cooperation with Dr. Ali Al-Hayajneh, my supervisor in the graduation project, trying to introduce machine learning algorithms to some modern communication theories.
+Iam Osama Haikal | 👋<br><br>Software engineer.
+I work in cooperation with Dr. Ali Al-Hayajneh, my supervisor in the graduation project, trying to introduce machine learning algorithms to some modern electrical communication theories.

 Learning new programming languages and technologies is something I enjoy doing.

-Software Engineer and Django developer with good skills in front-end technologies vue nuxt js
+Software Engineer and Full stack developer (python(django), javascript and typescript(vue, nuxt, fastif)

 I'm fascinated by data science and artificial intelligence, and because of my good background in electrical engineering, I found these fields particularly appealing.
 As a Python developer and Electrical Engineer, I began learning data science and machine learning algorithms, something that I applied to my graduation project which was an RNN, CNN model on predicting a time series data (Humidity).